momentohq/client-sdk-rust/CONTRIBUTING.md

 The code inside of these code blocks will be compiled and executed as part of the doctest execution.
 This ensures that our docs always have working code; the compile will fail if the docstring code is not valid.j

 The resulting docs will be automatically published to https://docs.rs/momento/latest/momento/ .
 However you may hide certain lines from the published docs by prefixing them with a `#` (`/// #`).
+Use this liberally to remove extraneous details from the documentation while keeping the code blocks self-contained and syntactically valid.

 You can build and examine the docs locally at any time via: